tanvi-orcl/fpp-ansible/README.md

 - Runtime Variables
     - image_name (DB1911_210420) - to create new home and add wc
     - cluster_name - for naming working copy
-    - existing_home (true or false) - indicates whether to create a new home or use existing.
+    - existing_home_flag (true or false) - indicates whether to create a new home or use existing.
 Default behavior is false.
         - if false:
             - version (19.0.0.0) - to create new home and add wc
             - dbhome_bp (APR2021) - to create new home and add wc